rokath/trice/docs/TriceEncodings.md

 #### *`flex` short sub-encoding*

-- Maximun payload 2 bytes
+- Maximum payload 2 bytes

 This sub-encodig is mainly for _very_ small systems and time critical stuff